mhadidg/mhadidg.github.io/content/about.md

 Travel is my passion.
 I've visited +15 cities.
 Lived in *Istanbul* for over a year.
 Also lived in *Kuala Lumpur* for a while.
 I love to explore new countries, meet new people, and experience different cultures.

-**[Reading books]** is one of my favorite ways to learn big things, explore variant sciences, and just expand my forever-shallow comprehension of the world; some of my favorites:
+**[Reading books]** is one of my favorite ways to learn big things, explore different sciences, and just expand my forever-shallow comprehension of the world; some of my favorites:

 - *Design Patterns* (Gang of Four book).
 A foundational guide to solving common software design problems through